tinohager/BookLibrary.Management/README.md

 # BookLibrary.Management (Library Management)

-This is a simple prototype for a library.
+This is a simple prototype for a library management.
 You can create books, authors, publisher, customers.
 The books can borrow a customer.

 - asp.net core 3 Backend
 - vue frontend with element-ui